What is Low-Code?

-- Quick to develop and deploy Organisations need to react quickly new opportunities or problematic issues and therefore waiting for an application to be designed from scratch can be frustrating as well as time-consuming.
+Organisations need to react quickly to new opportunities or problematic issues and therefore waiting for an application to be designed from scratch can be frustrating as well as time-consuming.
 Low-code development removes time and financial constraints, enabling organisations/employees to develop and roll out applications in days rather than months.

-- Easily adaptable Business circumstances change.
-New product lines or services are made available, company acquisitions or new markets all require processes to change or be modified to trade successfully.
+Business circumstances change.
+New product lines or services are made available, and company acquisitions or new markets all require processes to change or be modified to trade successfully.
 As a result, organisations are looking for applications that can be rapidly adapted and rolled out to users.

-In light of these demands, utilising a low-code software development platform makes perfect sense, as they provide businesses with access to everything needed to build, manage and deploy applications in one place.
-Subsequently, this enables businesses to shorten the development and rollout of new systems, add-ons and applications, which means that they can get to market quicker with the product or solve a business problem or requirement that is having a detrimental effect on the business.
+Considering these demands, utilising a low-code software development platform makes perfect sense, as they provide businesses with access to everything needed to build, manage, and deploy applications in one place.
+Subsequently, this enables businesses to shorten the development and rollout of new systems, add-ons, and applications, which means that they can get to market quicker with the product or solve a business problem or requirement that is having a detrimental effect on the business.

 The adoption of this ‘agile’ approach and use of low-code development platforms is empowering businesses to build applications fast, without relying on deep technical skills, expensive IT resources or long development projects.
 This agile software development approach is replacing the old waterfall development cycles with a more incremental approach, which enables businesses to adapt quickly to changing circumstances.
 It also provides the freedom to collaborate more with customers and end users to identify and then address the actual pain points and processes that are required.